s-munro/100-days-of-code/log.md

 ### Day 15: August 12, 2020.
 Wednesday

-**Today's Progress**:  Today I continued working on the DOM to-do list, but I didn't want to spend the whole weekend stuck, so I eventually progressed forward.
+**Today's Progress**:  Today I continued working on the DOM to-do list, but I didn't want to spend the whole day stuck, so I eventually progressed forward.
 I eventually ended out the day with creating a mock-site that allows you to change the background color (gradient) by clicking and dragging a color wheel.
 I'll post it below, it was a pretty cool project.
 Today was brief, but I'll post the site image below.

 **Thoughts**:  DOM and Javascript are difficult, I still stand by my statement.
 We're about to get into the "advanced javascript" portion next, and I can only imagine what that entails.
 We'll get through this though, and I'm excited to work towards proficiency with it.
 Photos for today below.